Community Tennis Associations

 You can apply to the IRS online, by fax, or mail.
 You can find additional information and also submit an online application on the IRS web page.

-It is required that CTAs become non-profit organizations approved by the Internal Revenue Service.
-Once your CTA begins to offer more programming, you will need to solicit charitable contributions to help run your programs.
-Information on how to apply to the IRS to become a 501(c)(3) non-profit organization is found on the IRS web page.
+Information on how to apply to the IRS to become a not-for-profit organization can be found on the IRS web page.
 It is critical that you seek assistance from a CPA or other individual who is very knowledgeable about this application process.

-Registered CTA Insurance Programs
+USTA’s CTA Insurance Programs

 Submitting Annual Tax Returns to the IRS